gmazzuca/TodaCorrelation/README.md

 # TodaCorrelation
-Python file to compute the correlation functions of the Toda lattice, used in the paper:
+Python file to compute the correlation functions of the Toda lattice, used in on ongoing scientific project.

 There are two different files that works independently.